ankur6186/hci_project/README.md

 * Speaker

 ## Running the application
-* Install the dependencies using:
+* Install the dependencies using :

 ```
 npm install
 ```

-* Start the local web server by running
+* Start the local web server by running :

 ```
 npm start
 ```

-This will start a web server on http://localhost:9966.
+This will start a web server on http://localhost:9966 .

 1. Allow permission to your webcam and microphone.